What to Expect: Baby’s Schedule

 Posted by Audrey Adkins, Guest Writer and New Mom on Sep 22nd 2020

-If you’re anything like me (I‘m a project manager!), I planned as much as I possibly could before the birth of my son.
+If you’re anything like me (I‘m a project manager), I planned as much as I possibly could before the birth of my son.
 I planned what days I would do laundry and which days I would do grocery pickups, but when caring for a newborn, many of those plans came crashing down.
 Okay, who am I kidding?
 They all came crashing down.
-I should have known better.
 Things don’t often go as planned when there’s a new little person who is relying on you for every single need they have.
-About three weeks into my son’s life, I realized that I was going to lose my mind unless we figured out a schedule — quickly!
-He needed a schedule, but truth be told, I desperately needed one, too.
+About three weeks after my son’s birth, I realized that I was going to lose my mind unless we figured out a schedule— and fast!
+He needed a schedule, and truth be told, I desperately needed one, too.

 I did a lot of research and realized that some babies don’t respond to schedules well until they’re a bit older, but I decided to try anyway and I’m so glad I did.
 Those first few days were such a challenge, but after day 3 or 4, we started to get the hang of it — together.
 He was able to predict nap times and feeds and he started sleeping longer stretches at night.
 This also helped me plan our days a little better.
 I still had to stay flexible, but the things that needed to get done around the house slowly started happening.

 My top three suggestions for scheduling may seem simple, but they were the keys to success as we figured things out:

 Eat, Wake, and Sleep